Events

 June 23-28, 2024

-The 2024 North American Congress for Conservation Biology Conference will be hosted in Vancouver BC, Canada.
+The 2024 North American Congress for Conservation Biology Conference was hosted in Vancouver BC, Canada.

-RRC scientists will be presenting a 120-minute session, titled “The next frontier for climate change refugia: Bridging the science to implementation gap.”
+RRC scientists presented a 120-minute session, titled “The next frontier for climate change refugia: Bridging the science to implementation gap.”
 The symposium consists of sharing the theoretical and technical advancements in climate refugia conservation, that will eventually be published in Conservation Science and Practice.
-Talks will cover North American regions examining topics from microrefugia to forest planning.
+Talks covered North American regions examining topics from microrefugia to forest planning.

 TWS Conference